 It only takes a few minutes for me to toss out any expired medicine and make note of new items I might need to stock up on (both for adults and kids).

-I Clear My Schedule:
+7. Clear Your Schedule: